 But as new research suggests, concerns that the modern workplace may be harmful to our health are well-founded.
 As dramatic as it may sound, work and the chronic stress that can come with it may be slowly killing us.

-In a meta-analysis done earlier this year of 228 workplace studies, researchers from Harvard and Stanford found that workplace stress can be as toxic to the body as second-hand smoke.
+In a meta-analysis done in 2015 of 228 workplace studies, researchers from Harvard and Stanford found that workplace stress can be as toxic to the body as second-hand smoke.
 High job demands increase your odds of being diagnosed with a medical condition by 35 percent, and if you consistently work more than 40 hours a week (perhaps to meet those high demands), you are almost 20 percent more likely to die a premature death.
 Constant worry about losing your job, the meta-analysis found, raises the risk of developing poor health by 50 percent.

 Dr. David Posen, a physician based in Oakville, Ont., who began to specialize in stress management 30 years ago, has catalogued a list of more than 125 early warning signs of chronic stress.
 In addition to headaches and chest pain, they include cold hands, compulsive shopping, even excessive sarcasm.
 “We weren’t designed to have ongoing stress,” he says.
 “It’s like driving your car in fifth gear all the time — it’s just not going to be good for the motor.”